hrajchert/angular-screenfull/README.md

 Angular Screenfull
 ==================

-Angular screenfull is a wrapper around the [Screenfull library](https://github.com/sindresorhus/screenfull.js/), it allows you to use the HTML5 fullscreen API in an Angular way.
+Angular screenfull is a wrapper around the [Screenfull library](https://github.com/sindresorhus/screenfull.js/), that allows you to use the `HTML5 fullscreen API`, in "the Angular way".

-You can see the API documentation with some demo examples [here](http://hrajchert.github.io/angular-screenfull/#/api).
+You can see the [API documentation](http://hrajchert.github.io/angular-screenfull/#/api) with some [demo examples](http://hrajchert.github.io/angular-screenfull/#/api).

 ## Install